Ebrahim Khan: Death

-In 1824, Ebrahim Khan appointed his eldest son Abbas-Qoli Mirza as his regent in Kerman and his other son Rostam Khan as his regent in Bam, and, like some other governors, went to Iranian capital of Tehran in order to take place in a certain event.
-However, during his stay in Tehran, he died of illness.
+In 1824, Ebrahim Khan appointed his eldest son Abbas-Qoli Mirza as his regent in Kerman and his other son Rostam Khan as his regent in Bam, and, like some other governors, went to Iranian capital of Tehran in order to participate in a certain event.
+During his stay in Tehran, he died of illness.
 According to the author of the Ma'ather-e Soltaniya, "he was a young, good-humored, kind person."